I’m a coach who helps academics finish and submit a journal article they are proud of.

-The first is that they are unable to create the time they need.
-For many academics, particularly women, every day is spent doing things for other people, whether that be students, colleagues or family members.
-To actually put aside time for their own writing feels almost impossible.
-As a result, writing is done hurriedly, late at night and just before a deadline.
-The result is that the final product is nowhere near as polished as it could have been.
-With manuscript and grant acceptance rates abysmally low, it’s vital to ensure that your written work is of a high standard.
+- They are unable to create the time they need — For many academics, particularly women, every day is spent doing things for other people, whether that be students, colleagues or family members.
+To actually put aside time for their own writing feels selfish to some, even though it’s part of their job description.

-Another difficulty is that many people spend their time in an endless cycle of writing and rewriting.
-With no clear writing process to follow, they swap between the creative process of writing and the analytical process of editing, which means it can take a long time just to write one paragraph.
+- They spend their time in an endless cycle of writing and rewriting — With no clear writing process to follow, many academics swap between the creative process of writing and the analytical process of editing, which means it can take a long time just to write one paragraph.

-A lack of confidence is also a problem.
-Imposter syndrome is rife throughout academia and people can be their own harshest critic when it comes to writing.
-And often the only feedback we get it negative feedback, meaning that people think their writing is not as good as it really is.
+- They lack confidence — Imposter syndrome is rife throughout academia and people can be their own harshest critic when it comes to writing.
+And often the only feedback people get is negative feedback, meaning that they think their writing is not as good as it really is.